 This microblogging site has one of the largest amount of users of any social platform.
 In the last few years, it increased by 900%.
 Before Tweeting your video though, take the time to ensure that your Twitter profile is fully filled in, and make sure it’s been personalized with your company’s branding.

 Now, it’s time to Tweet your video.
 Don’t forget to add hashtags—Salesforce shows that tweets including one or two hashtags get 21% higher engagement than those without.
+Both Facebook and Twitter reward engagement, so be sure to respond to comments and questions from your fans.

 It would be a mistake to forget to market your video (or your business) within LinkedIn.
 It is, after all, responsible for an estimated 64% of all visits to corporate websites via social media networks.